Is Facebook missing/not working? See this page's footer.

 But who can really define it?
 Here's a subjective guide: It's whatever

 brings a good feeling to the reader or viewer -- A

 reaction like "You know, maybe I never really

 thought about it before, but that sounds good to me."

 almost all product categories, many types of clients and virtually every medium.
+Online, print and video.
 Advertising and sales promotion

 aimed at consumer, wholesale and industrial markets.
 Full-time experience at several very different agencies.